How Lush Charity Pot has helped us

 Sizewell Marshes Site of Special Scientific Interest

 Our campaign to save Suffolk's Area of Outstanding Natural Beauty from the building of Sizewell C new nuclear power station is ongoing.
-Originally it was thought that there would be only two consultations, but the information from the developers, EDF Energy, was so poor, and so many people complained (including ourselves) that three further consultations have been put in place.
-These finally finished in December 2020.
+Originally it was thought that there would be only two consultations, but the information from the developers, EDF Energy, was so poor, and so many people complained (including ourselves) that four further consultations have been put in place.
+The examination has now begun and it's very stressful.

 Thanks to our grants, we have been able to inform people about the catastrophic consequences the construction would have on our wildlife and their precious habitats.
 We have done this through public meetings, presentations to societies, debates in schools, discussions with councillors, setting up our stall at local events, and also by joining with other campaign groups to organise a protest march.
 We have been able to purchase essential equipment, such as display boards, and to print leaflets and posters.
 We have also had the funds to invite high-profile speakers to attract a large audience.
 Crucially, we can now pay expert witnesses to help us put together Written Representations for the forthcoming Examination by the Planning Inspectorate.